35

 16 April 2020

-I love playing at Pecanwood, and it's good to see the improvements in the clubhouse and around the course.
-The pro shop is now upstairs at the entrance which is so much better.
-I was shocked to see a temporary green at No 17, the par 3.
-The green was poisoned, and will be out of action for a while.
-The bunkers round the green are being rebuilt.
+I love playing at Pecanwood, and good to see improvements in the clubhouse and around the course.
+The pro shop is now upstairs at the entrance which is much better.
+I was shocked to see a temporary green at No 17.
+The par-3 green was poisoned.
+Its greenside bunkers are being rebuilt.

 Thomas Souness